Šarūnas Jasikevičius: Coaching career

+Žalgiris (2014–2020)

 On 29 July 2014, Jasikevičius announced his retirement from playing basketball, and was appointed to an assistant coach position with Žalgiris.
 After the firing of head coach Gintaras Krapikas during the 2015–16 season, Jasikevičius became the team's interim head coach.
-On 13 January 2016, it was announced that he was appointed as their new head coach.
+On 13 January 2016, it was announced that he was appointed their new head coach.

-On 22 January 2016, he accomplished his first EuroLeague victory as a head coach, when Žalgiris shockingly crushed the previous season's runners-up, Olympiacos, by a score of 75–55, at Žalgiris Arena.
+On 22 January 2016, he got his first EuroLeague victory as a head coach, when Žalgiris shockingly crushed the previous season's runners-up, Olympiacos, by a score of 75–55, at Žalgiris Arena.
 On 26 October 2016, just before the first game versus his former long-time head coach Željko Obradović, Željko said: "I knew that he will be a good coach and in the future - one of the best in Europe".
 On 13 June 2017, he was named best coach of the 2016–17 LKL season.
 After the season, San Antonio Spurs and U.S. national team head coach Gregg Popovich invited him to join his coaching staff during the 2017 NBA Summer League.
-However, Jasikevičius declined, due to his already early planned summer.
-Jasikevičius also took third place in the voting for the 2017 Alexander Gomelsky EuroLeague Coach of the Year award.
+However, Jasikevičius declined, due to previous summer commitments.
+Jasikevičius also took third place in voting for the 2017 Alexander Gomelsky EuroLeague Coach of the Year award.

-In the 2017–18 EuroLeague season, Jasikevičius and his Žalgiris surprised by ending in the sixth place in the regular season.
+During the 2017–18 EuroLeague season, Jasikevičius and his Žalgiris beat expectations by ending in sixth place in the regular season.
 On 26 April 2018, Žalgiris qualified for the 2018 EuroLeague Final Four by beating Olympiacos in game 4 to clinch a 3–1 series win.
 It was achieved by having a second lowest budget in the whole league.
-During the semi-final, Žalgiris played Fenerbahçe Doğuş, unfortunately losing 76–67.
-Two days later they faced CSKA Moscow in the bronze medal game, winning that game 77–79 and finishing third in the season.
+During the semi-final, Žalgiris played Fenerbahçe, unfortunately losing 76–67.
+Two days later they faced CSKA Moscow in the bronze medal game, winning that game 77–79 and finishing third for the season.
 On 20 June 2018, he was named best coach of the 2017–18 LKL season after coaching Žalgiris to yet another Lithuanian League title.
 On 27 June, Jasikevičius signed one-season contract with Žalgiris.
 He was named as a LKL Coach of the Year for the third straight time in 2019.

-According to the Euroleague statistics, Jasikevičius team's defensive rating had 97,0 in the 2019/20 season.
-Offensive rating of Jasikevičius team was 100,7.
+According to Euroleague statistics, Jasikevičius team's defensive rating was 97,0 during the 2019/20 season.
+Jasikevičius team's offensive rating was 100,7.
 The tight offensive system by Jasikevičius led to only 15,6 turnovers per game in his last season.
 Under Šarūnas Jasikevičius, Žalgiris was the third slowest team with 80 possessions per game.
-This can be explained by mentioning the depth of Jasikevičius playbook, who had more than 40 different plays prepared.
+This can be explained by mentioning the depth of Jasikevičius playbook, which had more than 40 different plays prepared.